RevealBi/Documentation/docs/user/fields/calculated/overview.md

 ## Pre-Calculated Fields

 Pre-calculated fields are evaluated before executing data editor aggregations.
-This means in order to apply a certain formula, Analytics will go through every record in your field's dataset once or several times.
+This means in order to apply a certain formula, Reveal will go through every record in your field's dataset once or several times.
 Because of this, pre-calculation is likely to be underperforming in terms of speed when working with large datasets.

 To add a new pre-calculated field, click/tap the **+ button** in the *Fields* panel and choose **Calculated Field**: